Kaghaznagar Express

-The 12757 / 58 Kaghaznagar Express is a Superfast Express train belonging to Indian Railways – South Central Railway zone that runs between Secunderabad Junction & Sirpur Kaghaznagar in India.
+The 12757 / 12758 Kaghaznagar Superfast Express is a Superfast Express train belonging to Indian Railways – South Central Railway zone that runs between Secunderabad Junction & Sirpur Kaghaznagar in India.

 It operates as train number 12757 from Secunderabad Junction to Sirpur Kaghaznagar and as train number 12758 in the reverse direction, serving the state of Telangana.

 Coaches

-The express has 1 AC Chair Car, 2 II Chair Cars, 17 General Unreserved & 2 SLR (Seating cum Luggage Rake) coaches.
+The Kaghaznagar Express has 1 AC Chair Car, 2 Second Sitting Chair Cars, 17 General Class & 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The train covers the distance of 297 km in 5 hours 10min in both directions.
 (57.5 km/h).

 As the average speed of the train is above55 km/h, as per Indian Railway rules, its fare includes a Superfast surcharge.